dannypule/atlas-of-thrones/README.md

 # Atlas-Of-Thrones

 An interactive "Game of Thrones" map powered by Leaflet, PostGIS, and Redis.
+From the brilliant blog post at https://blog.patricktriest.com/game-of-thrones-map-node-postgres-redis/

 #### Structure
 - `app/` - The front-end web application source.